 Dr. Kotys-Schwartz's education and professional background are rooted in manufacturing engineering.
 After working as an Advanced Manufacturing Engineer, she focused her research efforts on polymer processing.
 Dr. Kotys-Schwartz's current research endeavors center on engineering education, specifically on how students learn design in engineering.
 Her research aims to add to the body of knowledge in three research areas identified by the Engineering Education Research Colloquies: Engineering Learning Mechanisms Research, Engineering Diversity and Inclusiveness Research, and Engineering Learning Systems.

 Dr. Rentschler joined the faculty at CU as an Assistant Professor of Mechanical Engineering in 2008.
 He is a Co-Director of DC Colorado, Co-founder and Director of the Graduate Design Program, and Principal Investigator of the Advanced Medical Technologies Laboratory here at CU.
-His research is focused on medical device and surgical tool design, tissue mechanics characterization and dynamic contact modeling, and robotics and mechatronics.
+His research is focused on design of novel surgical tools and devices, characterization and modeling of how these tools and devices interact with the patient, and design and control optimization based on these models.

 Dr. Rieker joined the Mechanical Engineering faculty in 2013.
 He is teaching Graduate Design and Advanced Product Design, as well as classes in the thermofluid sciences.
 He brings a diverse background to the CU design program, with scientific achievements in laser-based sensors for harsh environments stemming from his PhD work at Stanford and postdoc at the National Institute of Standards and Technology (NIST), and entrepreneurial experience co-founding a company to build tabletop particle accelerators for medical applications.
 Greg's research lab at CU focuses on developing sensors to interrogate and control energy, atmospheric and industrial systems.